dimitri/tapoueh.org/content/post/2026/10/window-frame-clauses.md

 categories = ["PostgreSQL", "YeSQL"]
 +++

-A window function operates over a *frame* — a subset of the partition defined by the `OVER` clause.
-Most people use `sum() over (order by ...)` and accept the default frame without examining it.
-The default is reasonable for running totals, but once you have duplicate values in the ordering column, or once you need a rolling N-row or N-value window, the three frame modes — `ROWS`, `RANGE`, and `GROUPS` — diverge in ways that matter.
+The default frame for `sum() over (order by date)` includes all rows up to and including the current one — right for a running total, wrong for a rolling 7-day average that should count by time interval rather than row position. `ROWS`, `RANGE`, and `GROUPS` are the three ways to define what "up to" means.
+They agree when there are no ties; they diverge when there are.

 <!--more-->
 <!--toc-->